Case of Drąsius Kedys: Death of Ūsas

 Ūsas, the main suspect in the pedophilia case, was officially charged with the sexual molestation of a minor.
 However, he was found drowned in a swamp in June 2010.
 The death was ruled an accident.
 The court case against Ūsas continued.
 The court found him innocent in November 2012.

 Custody battle

 On 17 May 2012, following a court order, Kedys' daughter, who was previously living with Kedys' relatives in Garliava, was forcibly reunited with her mother Stankūnaitė.
 Owing to the continuous presence of protesters disagreeing with the 5-month old court decision, the operation was carried out with the assistance of riot police, and 39 protesters were detained.

 Aftermath

 The sister of Drąsius Kedys Neringa Venckienė was elected to the Lithuanian Parliament, but fled the country for the United States after the Parliament removed her legal immunity in 2013.
-In November 2019, she was extradited back to Lithuania and is brought to the Court under four criminal charges.
+In November 2019, she was extradited back to Lithuania and was brought to the Court under four criminal charges.